Data Processing Bounds for Scalar Lossy Source Codes with Side Information at the Decoder: Problem Formulation and Results

-$I^Q(X;\hat{X})$ is, of course, convex in the set $\left\{ \vec{p}_{\hat{x}}\right\}_{\hat{x}=1}^{K}$.
+where the inequality is due to Jensen. $I^Q(X;\hat{X})$ is, of course, convex in the set $\left\{ \vec{p}_{\hat{x}}\right\}_{\hat{x}=1}^{K}$.
 Thus, this is a standard problem of minimizing a convex function over a convex set under linear constraints.
 Generally, this optimization problem can be solved numerically by various algorithms (see, e.g., \cite[Chap.
 3]{ConvexOptimization}).

 In the next steps we will give analytic expressions to the generalized RD function under certain conditions.
 We refer to a distortion measure $\rho(x,\hat{x})$ as symmetric if the rows of the distortion matrix, $\left\{\rho(x,\hat{x})\right\}$, are permutations of each other and the columns are permutations of each other.
-A uniformly distributed source is a source for which $p(x)=\displaystyle\frac{1}{{K}}$, $\forall x\in {\cal{X}}$. \begin{lemma} Consider a discrete source $X$, uniformly distributed over a finite alphabet ${{\cal{X}}}$, and let $Q(t)$, $0 \leq t < \infty$, be any real-valued differentiable convex function.
+A uniformly distributed source is a source for which $p(x)=\displaystyle\frac{1}{{K}}$, $\forall x\in {\cal{X}}$. \begin{lemma} Consider a discrete source $X$, uniformly distributed over a finite alphabet ${{\cal{X}}}$, and let $Q(t)$, $0 \leq t < \infty$, be any real-valued differentiable convex function satisfying (\ref{q_o_cond}).
 Then, $R^Q(D)$ w.r.t. any symmetric distortion measure is given by: